 Difference #11: Windows

 Both 16RB floor plans have a rear window, but they do differ in size.
 The rear window on the Caravel reaches around the sides to give a panoramic view of your surroundings.
-Our hand-crafted, custom Airstream windows are riveted right into the frame of the trailer and designed to give you a bigger opening radius so more breeze can flow throughout the cabin.
+Bambi has Hehr windows whereas Caravel comes standard with our hand-crafted, custom Airstream windows and are riveted right into the frame of the travel trailer.
+These windows are designed to give you a bigger opening radius so more breeze can flow throughout the cabin.
 All windows on the Caravel and the front panoramic window on the Bambi are crafted in Jackson Center, Ohio.

 Difference #12: Battery Location